 Email: Rebecca.Bromwich@carleton.ca

-Bromwich is available to speak on topics related to women under the law, and specifically, women as mothers.
-She has an anthology on the subject of mothers and law.
+Bromwich is available to speak on topics related to women under the law, solo parenting and single mothers, and specifically, women as mothers.
+She has an anthology on mothers and law.

-She has also discussed intersectionally approaching the inclusion of women in the work world as well as women in the private sphere of the home.
+She has also discussed an intersectional approach to the inclusion of women in the workplace and in the private sphere of the home.

 Bromwich is the former program director of the Graduate Diploma in Conflict Resolution.
 Bromwich has been a columnist for Lawyers Weekly and has authored and co-authored several books for students and legal system practitioners, including a new publication on corporate social responsibility.